 Nancy Lord, a long-time resident of Homer, Alaska, holds a liberal arts degree from Hampshire College and an M.F.A. from Vermont College of Fine Arts.
-In addition to being an independent writer, she fished commercially for many years and more recently worked as a naturalist and historian on adventure cruise ships.
-She is the author of three short fiction collections (most recently The Man Who Swam with Beavers) and five books of literary nonfiction (most recently Early Warming: Crisis and Response in the Climate-changed North.)
-She has also worked in and published additional genres including poetry, playwriting, book reviews, op-eds, and radio commentaries, and she has recently completed a novel.
+In addition to being an independent writer, she fished commercially for many years and later worked as a naturalist and historian on adventure cruise ships.
+She is the author of three short fiction collections and five books of literary nonfiction, and she most recently edited an anthology (Made of Salmon: Alaska Stories From the Salmon Project, 2016.)
+She has also worked in additional genres including poetry, playwriting, book reviews, op-eds, radio commentaries, and the novel.
 Her work regularly appears in journals, magazines, and anthologies.
-She teaches part-time at the Kachemak Bay Branch of Kenai Peninsula College, University of Alaska Anchorage, and has also taught in the M.F.A. programs at the University of Alaska Anchorage and Bowling Green State University in Ohio.
-She has won fellowships from the Alaska State Council on the Arts and the Rasmuson Foundation, a Pushcart Prize, and numerous artist residencies.
-She served from 2008-10 as the Alaska Writer Laureate.
-She is an active conservationist and enjoys beach combing, berry picking, and bird and wildlife watching.
+She teaches part-time at the Kachemak Bay Branch of Kenai Peninsula College, University of Alaska Anchorage and on-line in the graduate science writing program at Johns Hopkins University.
+She has won fellowships from the Alaska State Council on the Arts and the Rasmuson Foundation, a Pushcart Prize, and numerous artist residencies, and she served from 2008-10 as the Alaska Writer Laureate.
+When she's not at her desk, she enjoys beach combing, berry picking, and bird and wildlife watching.